finderskuipers/recipe/README.md

 # recipe
-Recipe website for pendemic, a fountain pen discord server.
+Recipe website for Pendemic, a fountain pen discord server.